 Embracing the Circular Economy: How Companies Can “Do Well by Doing Good”

-The circular economy involved designing products with an eye toward their reuse, repair, remanufacturing, or recycling.
+The circular economy involves designing products with an eye toward their reuse, repair, remanufacturing, or recycling.
 A study by Accenture estimates that a transition toward the global economy represents a $4.3 trillion growth opportunity by 2030.

 Since the Industrial Revolution, businesses have used raw materials to make a product that eventually becomes obsolete and is disposed as waste.
 What if this cycle were reimagined to reduce materials consumption, increase product lifespans, and regenerate the composed elements making up these goods?